jeff-boykin/old-work-docs/Documents/revised_template.md

 #### Use non-section headings to divide content as needed
 Write out lesson directions and materials in a student-facing voice.

-**Check:** Here is a question to see how well you understand the material
+**Check:** Here is a question to see how well students understand the material

 <a name="demo"></a>
 ### Demo: Topic (# mins)
 Walk through a codealong or demonstration of something.

-**Check:** Here you should write out or code your own methods
+**Check:** By this point, students should be able to write out or code their own methods / functions / arguments / etc.

 <a name="guided-practice"></a>
 ### Guided Practice: Topic (# mins)
 Solve a problem or apply this topic to a real world scenario.
 Solving or understanding this scenario should require the use of the current topic (in addition to any prior topics).

-**Check:** Were you able to solve the problem or complete the task?
+**Check:** Were students able to solve the problem or complete the task?

 <a name="ind-practice"></a>
 ### Independent Practice: Topic (# minutes)